-This setup has a total of 6 FS Edge transceivers with 16 Beltpacks connected.
-The IP transceivers are connected via a network that is configured for AES67 traffic.
+This setup has a total of 6 FS Edge transceivers with 16 beltpacks.
+The transceivers are connected via a network that is configured for AES67 traffic.
 These are configured using the CCM.
 There are four 2-wire partylines and a Dante network.